 - Make a list of things you will need for your trip four months in advance.

 - Shop the dollar store or the discount aisle.

 - Purchasing the correct trip insurance is a value added and lessens worries for travelers.

 Let's have fun.
 Where am I going next?
 From the The Fun Tour Guru

-What are your Hits and Misses from your last trip?
+What are your Hits and Misses - what worked or didn't work for you from your last trip?
 Tell me in the comments below.

 No affiliate links included.